Stories of people making millions from day trading might lead you to think there’s something shady going on — like maybe day trading isn’t legal.

 Key takeaways

-- Day trading is legal but comes with strict rules and high risks.
+- Day trading is legal in the US, but it’s regulated and high-risk.

 - Avoid illegal practices like insider trading, market manipulation and scams.

-- Start small, track all trades for taxes and only risk money you can afford to lose.
+- Use regulated brokers, track every trade for taxes and only risk money you can afford to lose.

 What is day trading?